Portland

 Portland is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Portland's cultural diversity was found to be below average, with 90.3% of its population being citizens and 90.0% born in Australia.
-The majority spoke English only at home, at 96.3%.
-Christianity was the predominant religion, comprising 45.0% of Portland's population.
+Portland's cultural diversity was assessed as below average, with 90.3% of residents being citizens and 90.0% born in Australia.
+English was spoken at home by 96.3%.
+Christianity was the predominant religion, practiced by 45.0% of Portland's population.

 Frequently Asked Questions - Diversity